maksbotan/maksbotan.github.io/posts/2021-01-20-callstacks.md

 (represented as
 [`CallStack`](http://hackage.haskell.org/package/base-4.14.1.0/docs/GHC-Stack.html#t:CallStack)
-type) as part of the exception constructor, then make your custom `throwWithStack :: HasCallStack => Foo -> IO ()` function and use it everywhere, but that is too cumbersome and you may simply forget to use the right throwing function.
+type) as part of the exception constructor, then make your custom `throwWithStack :: HasCallStack => Foo -> IO ()` function and use it everywhere, but that is too cumbersome, and you may just forget to use the right throwing function.

 Fortunately, there is a better way.
 Recall that magic `HasCallStack` constraint captures call stack from the point where something annotated with it is used.
 We don't want to annotate `throw`, but there is one more thing on the same line &mdash; exception constructor itself!
-Turns out, you can use GADTs to capture stack with a exception data:
+It turns out, you can use GADTs to capture stack with an exception data:

 ```haskell
 data FooException where